 Draft route map

-(Existing North and South Bucks Ways shown dashed.)
+(Existing North, South and Cross Bucks Ways shown dashed.)